AGM vs Flooded Batteries: What You Need to Know

 Absorbed glass mat batteries, or AGM batteries, became popular in the 1980s.
 They were used to power motorcycles, military, aircraft, and submarines, but now you can find them in everyday cars and trucks.

 AGM batteries are a maintenance-free alternative to traditional flooded lead-acid batteries.
 They are designed to provide powerful bursts of starting amps and run electronics longer.

 How do AGM batteries work

-As the battery works, electrolyte is transferred from the glass mat to battery plates as required.
-The mat contains enough electrolyte for the battery to deliver its total capacity, and – should the battery case become damaged or the battery is tipped on its side – its electrolyte will not spill.
+As the battery works, the electrolyte is transferred from the glass mat to the battery plates as required.
+The mat contains enough electrolyte for the battery to deliver its total capacity, and – should the battery case become damaged, or the battery is tipped on its side – its electrolyte will not spill.

 Pros and cons of AGM batteries